Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 The photo above summarizes the technological differences between the CordZero A9 and V15 Detect.

-LG uses simpler tech with a three-button interface for power and toggling between two suction settings, while the V15 only has a single button plus an interactive LCD screen.
+LG uses simpler tech with a three-button interface for power and toggling between two suction settings, while the V15 has only a single button and an interactive LCD screen.

-Dyson’s LCD screen provides the Piezo readout, run time status, current power setting, and error codes (if triggered).
+Dyson’s LCD screen displays the Piezo readout, runtime status, current power setting, and error codes (if triggered).

-It’s more precise, especially with how much run time is left, giving consumers a heads up when to recharge.
+It’s more precise, especially in terms of how much runtime is left, giving consumers a heads-up when to recharge.

 LG’s 3-LED battery indicator is decent but not as accurate.